January 7, 2010

 The Los Dominicos station, which has a surface area of 58,017 square feet (5,390 square meters), continues to serve as the eastern terminus for Line 1.
 This station is specifically located beneath Los Dominicos Park at the end of Apoquindo Avenue (Avenida Apoquindo) in the city and commune of Las Condes.
 The station has become a pivotal public transportation link not only for Las Condes but also the nearby cities/communes of Vitacura, La Reina, and Lo Barnechea.
 The Los Dominicos station is also an access point for bus services provided by Red Metropolitana de Movilidad (formerly known as Transantiago).

-The Santiago Metro in its entirety encompasses a total of seven lines and 136 stations.
-It is Chile’s only rapid transit system.
+The Santiago Metro began operations in 1975 and it has the distinction of being Chile’s first rapid transit system.
+This system in its entirety encompasses a total of seven lines and 136 stations.

 Photo Credit: Osmar Valdebenito (licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license at https://creativecommons.org/licenses/by-sa/2.0/deed.en)